Polycystic Ovary Syndrome

 What Is Polycystic Ovary Syndrome?

-If PCOS is not treated properly, it can put a girl at risk for lots of problems.
-Girls with PCOS are more likely to have infertility, excessive hair growth, acne, obesity, diabetes, heart disease, high blood pressure, abnormal bleeding from the uterus, and cancer.
+PCOS that's not treated properly can put a girl at risk for lots of problems.
+Girls with PCOS are more likely to:

-The good news is that, although there's no cure for PCOS, it can be treated.
+There's no cure for PCOS, but it can be treated.
 The most important step is diagnosing the condition, because getting treatment for PCOS reduces a girl's chances of developing serious problems.

 - weight gain, obesity, or difficulty maintaining a normal weight, especially when the extra weight is concentrated around the waist